Skip to main content

 Czechia is a country with a developed export-oriented market economy.
 The main industries include the chemical industry, engineering, food processing and the metallurgical industry.
 From the above, the most important for export is the automobile industry.

-On February 24, 2022, Russian armed forces invaded Ukraine, beginning an unprecedented military conflict and the associated global energy crisis, the effects of which are currently being felt in most countries.
+On February 24, 2022, Russian armed forces invaded Ukraine, beginning an unprecedented military conflict and the associated global energy crisis, the effects of which are still felt in Czechia.
 In particular, the sharp rise in energy and raw material prices has adversely affected energy-intensive industries in particular and has had an impact on the final prices of a number of products.
 The sharp rise in prices and the associated fall in real incomes have caused a decline in household consumption, which has been reflected in a slowdown in some service sectors and in trade.
+Relatedly, high inflation rates culminated in 2022, when it was the highest in 20 years (15.1 %).
+Inflation decreased to 10.7 % in 2023, and the value has been successfully kept at the usual value around 2 % since the beginning of 2024.

-60.3 % of inhabitants aged 15+ and 77.1 % aged 15–64 are economically active (data for the 1st quarter of 2023).
+60.9 % inhabitants aged 15+ (data for the 1st quarter of 2024) and 77.1 % inhabitants aged 15–64 are economically active (June 2024).
 With increasing educational attainment the age of entrance into employment is raising; however, the retirement age is shifting to higher figures as well.
-In the 1st quarter of 2023, the employment rate of the age group 15+ was 58.8 %.
+In the 2nd quarter of 2024, the employment rate of the age group 15-64 was 75.3 %.
 In the long term, the proportion of people working in agriculture has decreased while the number working in industry and services has risen.

-The unemployment rate for the 15+ age group has remained very low for a long time, at 2.6% in the first quarter of 2023.
+The unemployment rate for the 15-64 age group has remained very low for a long time, at 2.6% in the second quarter of 2024.
 Unemployment shows large regional differences and is also strongly conditioned by age, gender, and educational attainment.

 Source: Websites of the Czech Statistical Office